National protection statuses and return procedure

 In Germany, the return procedure is closely linked to the asylum process.
 When an asylum application is rejected, the individual is generally required to leave the country, resulting in a return decision.
 If the asylum application is rejected, the person typically faces a deadline for voluntary departure — 30 days in case of a regular rejection and only one week if the rejection is due to the application being deemed “manifestly unfounded”.[20]
 In cases where voluntary departure does not occur within the designated time frame, the relevant foreign authorities are responsible for enforcing the return through forced deportation.[21]
 However, the authorities can temporarily suspend the return decision if obstacles to deportation are identified.[22]
 This can include granting a “Duldung” (toleration), a temporary suspension of deportation when legal or factual barriers prevent the return.
 There are also provisions for voluntary return, with both federal and state governments offering various programs to support returnees.[23]

-The return decision and asylum rejection are two separate decisions, often issued simultaneously, which has a significant impact on the possibility of appealing the asylum rejection.
+The return decision and asylum rejection are two separate decisions, often issued simultaneously, which have a significant impact on the possibility of appealing the asylum rejection.
 If the asylum decision is not challenged within the designated time (e.g., through the submission of an appeal or an urgent request for a judicial review), and if the voluntary return period expires, the individual faces the risk of deportation.
-If the asylum application is rejected as “inadmissible” or “manifestly unfounded”, there is no automatic right to extend the departure deadline, and the person may be immediately subject to deportation measures.[23]
+If the asylum application is rejected as “inadmissible” or “manifestly unfounded”, there is no automatic right to extend the departure deadline, and the person may be immediately subject to deportation measures.[24]

 In terms of the appeal process, once a person receives a return decision, the opportunity to appeal the asylum rejection may still exist, depending on the circumstances.
 If the person has not filed an appeal within the required time frame or if no suspensive effect is granted for their appeal (see Regular procedure – Appeal), the return decision becomes enforceable, and deportation may proceed.[25]
 Legal challenges against the return decision can also be pursued, but these are separate from those against the asylum decisions and need to be made in a timely manner to halt deportation actions.[26]